-If you love alfredo sauce, this gluten free homemade cod alfredo recipe will quickly become your favorite.
-Get ready for my best cod recipe because it is perfect for those busy weekday dinners!
+If you love a thick and creamy alfredo sauce, this gluten free cod alfredo recipe will quickly become your favorite.
+This fish Alfredo recipe is kid-friendly and perfect for those busy weekday dinners!

-My kids eat seafood once a week and one of their favorite ways to enjoy it is with my easy gluten free alfredo sauce.
-I have tried several different types of sauce for cod, but alfredo seems to be their favorite!
+My kids eat seafood once a week, and one of their favorite ways to enjoy it is with my easy gluten free alfredo sauce.
+I have tried several different types of sauce for cod, but Alfredo seems to be their favorite!
 Cod is such a mild-flavored whitefish, and kids like it better than most varieties of seafood!

 If your family is like mine, school nights are so busy it is hard to find time to share a nutritious family dinner.
 Family dinners are such an important meal.